Promiz10/Sales-Analysis/README.md

 demographics.
 This analysis and report dashboard showing key insights were carried out using Microsoft Excel.
 ## Dataset
 The data set contains 17423 columns and 10 columns, the columns firstname and lastname were merged to give customers full name and new columns such as age, customer value and age category were created from existing columns.
-Majority of the analysis was carried out using pivot tables and advanced excel functions.
+This analysis was carried out using pivot tables and advanced excel functions.
 ## Conclusion
 The following conclusions was drawn from the analysis of the data;
 1. The regions that generated most revenue are Australia, Southwest and United Kingdom.
 Australia been the best performing